 Compliance Risk is defined as the risk arising from the failure to comply with the overall regulatory and supervisory environment governing the conduct of the Company's business.
 The Company monitors all regulatory developments very closely and despite the regularly changing regulation environment, Management ensures that Genikes Insurance remains compliant on a continuous basis.

-The CF of the Company is responsible for the establishment and application of suitable procedures for the purpose of achieving a timely and on-going compliance of the Company with the existing legal and regulatory framework.
+The Company has established a Compliance Function in order to pro-actively facilitate the management of compliance risk and to assist the Company to carry on its business successfully and in conformity with regulatory and ethical standards.
+The Compliance Function of the Company is responsible for the establishment and application of suitable procedures for the purpose of achieving a timely and on-going compliance of the Company with the existing legal and regulatory framework.